You’re working on your health and physique, but every glance in the mirror has you questioning – “WHY are my arms so skinny?”

 There isn't a one-size-fits-all answer regarding the best macronutrient split for bigger arms or muscle growth in general.

-However, the best split, in my opinion, is 40/40/20 (protein/fats/carbs) respectively.
+The best split, in my opinion, is 40/40/20 (protein/fats/carbs) respectively.

 However, depending on your goals, body type, weight, and athletic activity, you may need to tweak this macronutrient split a little.